SOURDOUGH BREAD MAKING

 What you’ll need to make a loaf with us:

-- Active Sourdough Starter (fresh, live starter is available in-store or dehydrated starter available online but needs 5-7 days to activate))
+- Active Sourdough Starter (fresh starter available in-store, dehydrated starter available online (needs 5-7 days to activate))

 - 415 grams Bread Flour (plus extra for dusting)

 - Proofing basket or ~ 8” bowl or ~8” strainer

 - Flour sack towel or tea towel

 - Access to an internet ready computer or tablet

 - Feed your starter the night before class.
 Let sit out at room temperature for 8+ hours.

 - In the morning ~ 9am, combine 25 grams of your active starter (fed earlier the night before), 50 grams warm water and 50 grams whole wheat flour in a wide mouth pint or quart jar; mix until combined.
 Let sit out at room temperature for 6-8 hours.
 This is what we call the leaven.

 - Give your remaining starter another feeding and refrigerate for the next use.